Debinb/Object-Detection/README.md

 # YOLOv8 Object-Detection
 Object detection using YOLOv8, a state-of-the-art deep learning model for real-time object detection.
-This repository includes code for training and evaluating YOLOv8 on custom datasets.
+This repository includes code for object detection to be implemented on an IGVC vehicle.

-- Using libraries such as pyTorch and OpenCV
+## Libraries used
+- PyTorch
+- Ultralytics for YOLOv8
+- Numpy